nodeininterviewer/nodein_intern_interview/README.txt

 - 2 points define a line
 - Once you have a calculated line model the error between the line and a point can be calculated using the distance between a line and a point. (https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line)
 - Recommended error metrics are to either maximise the number of inliers(points below a threshold) or to minimise the sum of all distances between a line and the points
+- Pick a low number first for your threshold, and try to get the code working with that.
+The actual threshold is defined by the noise term, but using it directly causes some issues

 Bonus points if you have extra time:
--Modify the code that when you plot the data the inliers  and outliers are 2 different colors.
+-Modify the code so that your RANSAC solution identifies which datapoints are outliers and inliers and plot these datapoints as to seperate colors.

 Rules:
 You can google almost anything you need to.
 The only thing I ask that you do not look up is a RANSAC implementation.
 Pseudocode like in the wikipedia article is ok.